Synonyms: TRx0237, LMT-X, Methylene Blue, Tau aggregation inhibitor (TAI)

 No information on Phase 1 trials of TRx0237 is available.
 A four-week Phase 2 safety study of 250 mg/day of TRx0237 in patients with mild to moderate Alzheimer's disease began in September 2012 but was terminated in April 2013, reportedly for administrative reasons.

-Three Phase 3 studies are ongoing.
-One compares a single 200 mg/day dose to placebo in a planned 700 patients with a diagnosis of either all-cause dementia or Alzheimer's disease mild enough to score above an MMSE of 20.
-Begun in November 2012, this trial runs at more than 90 sites in North America and Europe.
-As primary outcomes, this trial uses standard cognitive (ADAS-Cog 11) and clinical (ADCS-CGIC) batteries, as well as temporal lobe brain metabolism as measured by FDG-PET and safety parameters.
+Three Phase 3 studies have been conducted.
+One compared a single 200 mg/day dose to placebo in a planned 800 patients with a diagnosis of either all-cause dementia or Alzheimer's disease mild enough to score above an MMSE of 20.
+Begun in November 2012, this trial ran at more than 90 sites in North America and Europe.
+As primary outcomes, it used standard cognitive (ADAS-Cog 11) and clinical (ADCS-CGIC) batteries, as well as temporal lobe brain metabolism as measured by FDG-PET and safety parameters.
+Results have not been presented yet.

-The second Phase 3 trial compares 150 and 250 mg/day of TRx0237 to placebo in a planned 833 patients with mild to moderate Alzheimer's disease with an MMSE of 14 or higher.
-Started in 2013, this trial is ramping up to involve more than 80 sites in North America, Australia, Europe, and Asia.
-It uses clinical (ADCS-CGIC), cognitive (ADAS-Cog 11), and safety measures as primary outcomes.
+The second Phase 3 trial compared 150 and 250 mg/day of TRx0237 to placebo in 891 patients with mild to moderate Alzheimer's disease with an MMSE of 14 or higher.
+Started in 2013, this trial involved more than 80 sites in North America, Australia, Europe, and Asia.
+It used clinical (ADCS-CGIC), cognitive (ADAS-Cog 11), and safety measures as primary outcomes.
+Negative results from this trial were presented at the 2016 AAIC conference in Toronto (see Jul 2016 conference news).

-The third Phase 3 trial is evaluating TRx0237 in the behavioral variant of frontotemporal dementia, the most common form of this disease.
-Begun in August 2013, this trial targets enrollment of 180 people with probable bvFTD who have frontotemporal atrophy confirmed by MRI and whose MMSE is above 20.
-The trial compares 200 mg/day to placebo for the drug's ability to show clinical benefit on activities of daily living as measured by the modified ADCS-CGIC Alzheimer's scale and the revised Addenbrooke's Cognitive Examination (ACE-R), a widely used pychometric tool in FTD clinical research.
-This trial is to be conducted at 45 sites in North America, Europe, Australia, and Singapore.
+The third Phase 3 trial evaluated TRx0237 in the behavioral variant of frontotemporal dementia, the most common form of this disease.
+Begun in August 2013, this trial targeted enrollment of 180 people with probable bvFTD who have frontotemporal atrophy confirmed by MRI and whose MMSE is above 20.
+The trial compared 200 mg/day to placebo for the drug's ability to show clinical benefit on activities of daily living as measured by the modified ADCS-CGIC Alzheimer's scale and the revised Addenbrooke's Cognitive Examination (ACE-R), a widely used psychometric tool in FTD clinical research.
+This trial was to be conducted at 45 sites in North America, Europe, Australia, and Singapore.
+At the 2016 ICFTD conference in Munich, this trial was reported to have missed its co-primary endpoints (Sep 2016 conference news; company press release).

 Clinical Trial Timeline